jaittola/m-cal/README.md

 server-headless` (remember the environment variables), point your web browser to http://localhost:3000

+## Interactive development for the backend with emacs)

+Run `lein repl :headless` (with the environment variables).
+Then, in emacs, run `cider-connect`.
+When promoted for hostname and port, enter `localhost` and the repl port that lein writes out in its output.

+To actually run the ring server, issue the command `(-main 3000)` in the repl in emacs.
+Then, point your browser to localhost:3000.

 ## Setting up a development database

 This application uses PostgreSQL for storing the bookings.
 To create a